 Cheri Hofmann

 Cheri began her career in 1976 working with the Federal Government as a training coordinator.
-During her 16 years with the Federal Government, she worked with the Staff Judge Advocates Office as a paralegal and at the Equal Employment Opportunity Commission (EEOC) as a paralegal assistant.
-Her areas of experience include: legal, technical writing, training, contracting, procurement, and architecture engineering /design.
-Throughout her career, Cheri has been involved in volunteering, fundraising or assisting with researching laws for people with disabilities.
+During her 16 years in federal service, she worked with the Staff Judge Advocates Office as a paralegal and at the Equal Employment Opportunity Commission (EEOC) as a paralegal assistant, gaining experience in legal, technical writing, training, contracting, procurement, and architecture and engineering design.
+In 2000, she began working with the Independent Living Movement as the Advocacy/Outreach Coordinator for the Center for Independent Living (CIL) Disability Resource Center.
+She joined the Southeast ADA Center in 2002 as a part-time ADA Technical Assistant and became full-time in 2003.
+Throughout her career, Cheri has been involved in volunteering, fundraising, and researching laws for people with disabilities.

 Sally Z. Weiss Retires from BBI’s Southeast ADA Center